 The infamous Black Sox Scandal in 1919 disgraced the integrity of the game and gave gambling a black mark in the public eye.
 Arnold Rothstein and other gamblers bribed eight Chicago White Sox players, including Shoeless Joe Jackson, to throw the World Series.
 The fallout from the scandal was far-reaching.
 The players were banned for life, and the sports betting industry was perceived as a business rife with criminals.

 The growth in popularity of college football and basketball in the 20th Century led to an overall increase in sports betting.
 In earlier days, the odds were stacked heavily in the favor of bookmakers, resulting in soaring profits.
 With so much money at stake, college athletics have become a staple of the modern sports betting industry.

 When gambling was legalized in Las Vegas in 1931, the prospect of a home for the sports betting industry became a reality.
 Initially, it was very difficult for sportsbooks to turn a profit because of the excessive 10 percent tax Congress imposed on wagers.
 After the tax was decreased significantly, the sports betting industry saw a dramatic rise in profits.
 Today, every major casino in Las Vegas has its own sportsbook.

 Betting on Sports Online

 In recent years, the sports betting industry has capitalized off the Internet.
 There are a countless numbers of online sportsbooks competing for your business.
 Most of these sportsbooks offer promotions and bonuses to new customers.
 Potential bettors can place wagers from the comfort of their own home safely and efficiently.
-In the unlikely event that you get bored with sports betting, online gambling fans can play internet poker or use an online Casino guide to help find a good casino to play at.
+In the unlikely event that you get bored with sports betting sites, online gambling fans can play internet poker or use an online Casino guide to help find a good casino to play at.